Nancy Drew: Last Train to Blue Moon Canyon

 Lori Girade, a young attention seeker amongst the media, has used her father's amazing wealth to restore Jake Hurley's train which you, as Nancy, are now aboard.
-Only the best have been invited onto the train by Lori: Nancy Drew - Teenage girl detective since 1930, and to think she doesn't look a day over 16.
+Only the best have been invited onto the train by Lori: John Grey - TV show host of "Ghost Chasers" - who intends to use science to solve the mystery.
+Charleena Purcell - Romance novelist - who is using the invitation as a chance to learn about the mystery of Jake Hurley.
+Tino Balducci - Hot stuff cop - who sits there and looks pretty.
+Oh and he occasionally arrests a criminal or two.
+Frank and Joe Hardy - Working undercover with ATAC (American Teens Against Crime).
+Frank "the brains" doesn't believe in the supernatural whilst Joe "the cute one" thinks Elizabeth Hurley's ghost is out and about.
+Nancy Drew - Teenage girl detective since 1930, and to think she doesn't look a day over 16.
 Actually Lori didn't invite Nancy (you), Frank and Joe did, but nevertheless you are on the train headed towards... now where was that train headed?

 No one knows where Hurley's train is going except Lori, but you do know this...
 The train was found in Blue Moon Canyon with only the engineer inside (who was dead).
 Jake Hurley was rumoured to have found the richest gold mine in the world, and his wife, Elizabeth Hurley, died aboard the train when they were headed to the gold field.
 No one ever found Jake's body but Elizabeth was buried in Copper Gorge, a stop which you will visit along the way.